airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `unit_cost_amount` | Decimal money amount of the unit cost associated with the inventory item. | `MISSING` | ❌ 0.00 | No good match found. |
 | `unit_cost_currency_code` | Currency of the unit cost associated with the inventory item. | `inventory_items.currency_code` | 🟢 0.90 | Currency code match is likely correct. |

-### Mapping from Airbyte `metafield_orders` to Fivetran `order_url_tag`
+### Mapping: Airbyte `metafield_orders` to Fivetran `order_url_tag`

 - Table Match Confidence Score: ⚠️ 0.50
 - Table Completion Score: 🟢 0.75

-#### Evaluation

-The table match score is 0.5 due to partial similarity between the source and target schemas.
-The completion score is 0.75 as most fields are mapped, but some are missing or poorly matched.
+- Summary Self-Evaluation: _The table match score is 0.5 due to partial similarity between the source and target schemas.
+The completion score is 0.75 as most fields are mapped, but some are missing or poorly matched._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |